jambt/microservices-demo/Readme.md

    ```
    the value for `config_context` to your Kubernetes context.

+2. Run `terraform init` to initialize module and provider configuration.

-2. Run `terraform apply` and confirm with `yes`.
+3. Run `terraform apply` and confirm with `yes`.
 This will do the following:
    * Build the docker images
    * Deploy the services and deployments to K8s

+## Usage
+Navigate to your K8s installation.
+The frontend service is exposed on port `8000`.
+For a local installation, head to [http://localhost:8000].

 ## Uninstall